uwiger/run_eqc/README.md

-You can load and run the EQC Mini code directly from the escript file, using the function `run_eqc:load(EscriptFile)`.
-This way, you can work interactively with EQC without having to install it separately.
+You can load and run the EQC Mini code directly from the escript file, using OTP's ability to load code from a zip archive.
-Using the function `run_eqc:i(EscriptFile)` will both load and start eqc.